agnesoft/adev/projects/atest/README.md

 ### Test Runner

 The test runner is the main entry point of `atest`.
-The registrations of the test suites and tests are global and the user is responsible to actuall start the test run by instantiating and calling `atest::TestRunner::run()`.
+The registrations of the test suites and tests are global and the user is responsible to actually start the test run by instantiating `atest::TestRunner` and calling `atest::TestRunner::run()`.
 The reason for this is two-fold:

 -   `TestRunner` optionally accepts main's argumnets (`int argc, char *argv[]`) that controls filtering, reporting etc. as well as the stream for the [Printer](#printer).
 -   The tests must be executed within the context of main (or before it) otherwise the code coverage (e.g. `llvm-cov`) and other instrumentation based tools (e.g. sanitizers) will not work properly.
-These are typically used with the test.
+These are typically used with the tests so this property is important.

+There is no parallelization within a single run.
+At any one time there is only one test suite and one test from that test suite being executed.
+The global nameless test suite is always executed first.
+The user defined test suites are executed in order defined by the names of files they were declared in sorted alphabetically (e.g. `aaa.cpp`, `main.cpp`, `mytestsuite.cpp` etc.).
+If multiple test suites are declared within a file they are executed in the declaration order.
+All tests within a test suite are executed sequentially in order of declaration.

+---

+_NOTE_
+The `atest::TestRunner::run()` is **not thread-safe** but it **is re-entrant**.
+However the executed tests themselves might not be re-entrant.

+---

-The `run()` method of the `atest::TestRuner` will return number of failures which should be `0` if all tests passed or a number greater than `0` if there was a failure.
+The `atest::TestRuner::run()` will return number of failures which should be `0` if all tests passed or a number greater than `0` if there was a failure.
 No exceptions are propagated from running the tests themselves but it is still possible for `run()` to throw.
 If that happens something seriously wrong happened and the ultimate call to `std::termina()/std::abort()` performed by default is probably the right thing to happen.
 If you want the run never to fail and handle such situation yourself wrap the call to the `atest::TestRunner::run()` in a `try {} catch (...) {}` block.

 Examples: